patilshrinivas078/ade-extraction-qlora/README.md

 - **Schema reliability.** JSON validity rose from 92.0% to 99.0%, and Exact Match from 51.2% to 76.2%.
-An extraction component needs machine-readable output consistently, not just occasionally — this shows fine-tuning taught both the extraction behavior and the expected response format.
+An extraction component needs machine-readable output consistently, not just occasionally.
+This shows fine-tuning taught both the extraction behavior and the expected response format.

 - **Extraction recall, not just verbosity.** Strict pair Recall rose from